7 November 2022 / Laura Garvin Gomez

 Essential oils are the perfect fit for custom soap recipes for a number of reasons, including:

-Essential oils often have a unique fragrance that smells great once used on the skin.
+- Natural scent: Essential oils often have a unique fragrance that smells great once used on the skin.
 And because they are plant-based it means they are vegan-friendly, with some oils even created from organically grown flowers and herbs.

-The main reason people use essential oils is for the therapeutic properties they possess, which can do wonders for the mind and body.
+- Therapeutic properties: The main reason people use essential oils is for the therapeutic properties they possess, which can do wonders for the mind and body.
 Many contain antioxidants, essential vitamins and nourishing properties, which can be very beneficial for your skin.

-If you have sensitive skin or are concerned about using products that contain too many harsh chemicals, making your own personalised soap is a great solution.
+- Softer ingredients: If you have sensitive skin or are concerned about using products that contain too many harsh chemicals, making your own personalised soap is a great solution.

-Can I use fragrance oils instead?
+Can I use fragrance oils in soap making?

 If you're looking for a very particular or unique scent for your soaps, fragrance oils can be a good alternative.
 They are also sometimes easier to use as they are specifically designed for these types of scent projects.